Ryan-Brandhurst/Python_Portfolio/README.md

 # FUNCTIONS (1,2,3 and 4)
 In this aissgnment, we revisited some examples of functions and learned some new ways to manipulate data.
 This mainly served as a reference to build upon in later videos.
-******ERROR******
-Note the error present.
-Dr. VDB left the error intentionally on the instruction video for the assignment, and I did the same.
-Doing so gives me the chance to interpret where the mistake occurred so that I may avoid similar issues in the future.